Skip to main content

 Sign Category

-A functional class of Sign Faces that determines the kind of Messages shown.
-Categories: Direction, Navigation, Identification.
+A functional class of Sign Types that determines the kind of Messages shown.
+Categories include: Direction, Navigation, and Identification.
 See: Sign categories.

 Sign Face

-The surface that displays Messages to guide visitors.
-A Sign Face is attached to a Path Point, belongs to a Sign Type (within a Sign Category), and has a position on the Level and a rotation angle.
-See: Sign faces.
-Identified by a unique code combining the Sign Type code, Level Code, and a sequential number (e.g., D2-L0.01).
-See: Sign face identifiers.
+The sign's surface that displays Messages to guide visitors.
+A Sign Face belongs to a Sign and is identified by a unique identifier combining the Sign ID code and sign face's label, usually a Latin letter (e.g., D2-L0.01A).
+See: Sign Face

 Sign Location Plan